-The University has validated all the degrees offered at City College Norwich, and doing so has made a bold and clear statement of its faith in our academic standards and quality assurance processes.
+The University of East Anglia has validated all the degrees offered at City College Norwich HE, and doing so has made a bold and clear statement of its faith in our academic standards and quality assurance processes.
 Therefore, you will embark upon a carefully designed and rigorously monitored programme of study and on successful completion will be rewarded with a UEA degree.

 Our relationship with UEA goes beyond the validation process.
 We are constantly working with the University to enhance and develop our higher education offering.
 After your enrolment all UEA validated students will be issued with a UEA campus card which will give you access to the University library 24 hours per day, seven days per week.